incrop/satana/README.md

 ## Features

 Topics can include any combination of the following:

 - Numbers from 0 up to 9999, split into ranges: 0–10, 11–19, 20–99, etc.
 - Singular and plural forms (e.g., _yksi_ vs _yhdet_).
 - Cardinal and ordinal numbers (_kaksi_ vs _toinen_).
-- One of 12 grammatical cases, split into 3 groups.
+- One of 11 grammatical cases, split into 3 groups.
 You can unlock the next group after completing all cases in the current one:
   - Basic: nominatiivi, genetiivi, partitiivi
   - Locative: inessiivi, elatiivi, illatiivi, adessiivi, ablatiivi, allatiivi
-  - The rest: essiivi, translatiivi, abessiivi
+  - The rest: essiivi, translatiivi

 Your progress is stored locally.
 Topics where you’ve had more wrong answers or clicked “Don’t know” more often will be suggested more frequently.